-Investments in former Soviet Union Republics: up to 10% of the Company's gross assets can be invested in companies operating out of former Soviet Union Republics although our only holding that falls into this category currently is Belarus-based, global software engineering and IT consulting player EPAM (approximately 1.2% of portfolio assets); this follows our exit from Georgia's TBC Bank and Kazakhstan's Nostrum over the course of the year.
+Investments in former Soviet Union Republics: up to 10% of the Company's gross assets can be invested in companies operating out of former Soviet Union Republics.
+During the course of the year we added to our holding in Belarus-based, global software engineering and IT consulting player EPAM.
+We also initiated an investment in Kaspi, a Kazakhstan-based e-commerce platform with its own banking payment service.
+We continue to be open to investment ideas from neighbouring countries, although opportunities are rare.